bowerth/dki/algorithm/index.md

 - proposition to open the developed algorithm library to non-contributing users (covering aspects such as license, server, PAC, etc.)

 <!-- See also [Visualisation Framework]({{ site.url }}/visualisation/) -->

+## Guiding Principles

+### Mission

+Making the analysis more natural and convenient

+### Prime Directive

+Making the results more trustworthy

+## Implementation

+### Classes

+creating classes and methods responds to guiding principles: making the analysis more natural and convenient (the Mission) and making the results more trustworthy (the Prime Directive).
+The key challenge is dealing with complexity and growth: how to expand the computing capabilities in a way that is easy to use and leads to trustworthy software.